 Median Home Prices For Lafayette CO

 Median home prices for Boulder homes for sale are climbing.
 But, you know this – especially if you are a long time reader of my blog, Boulder Real Estate News!
 Let’s take a deep dive on one market.
-Lafayette CO real estate!
+A Lafayette snapshot Spring 2021 update on the local real estate scene!
 This post will look at the most recent sales data from March 2021.

 The First graph highlights that for the last three years, Lafayette median home prices have been outpacing the entire MLS.

 A couple of high points to note.
 The last bit of the chart shows an uptick.
 That’s for March 2021 – the most recent data.
 Driving this, (a) it’s the Spring market, so values tend to climb in busiest time of year.
 And (b) we are in an intense low inventory/high demand Seller’s Market.

 The Lafayette median home price today is $557,000.00.
 That’s an increase of nearly twenty percent from last year’s lows.
 Low inventory and high demand are contributing to a jump in home values.

 You can see in the middle of the chart, around the Fall of 2019, first the general MLS and then Lafayette fell into a low plateau.
 Things actually seemed to be calming down just before the pandemic changed everything.
 Then the market leaps upward in May.
 That giant leap represents the reopening of our country and county.

 You remember, right?
 Unable to find toilet paper anywhere, locked down in our homes, quiet roads.
 Lafayette houses for sale were suddenly being shown again and it seemed like everyone wanted more space for home gyms, home schooling and working from home!
 That pop of demand sent median Lafayette home prices to unheard of territory.